Ferrari enters luxury fashion, targeting uninitiated youth

 The seasonless collection will be trickled out in six drops this year, with 80% meant to be genderless and available in a range of sizes from XXXS to XXXL.

 The runway collection is part of a brand diversification project that could contribute up to 10% of Ferrari’s bottom line within a decade, said chief brand diversification officer Nicola Boari.
-The project encompasses retail and licensing, which has been completely overhauled since 2019, entertainment, including Ferrari theme parks in Barcelona and Dubai and a new esports venture, and luxury experiences for Ferrari owners.
+The project encompasses retail and licensing, which has been completely overhauled since 2019, entertainment, including Ferrari theme parks in Barcelona and Dubai and a new e-sports venture, and luxury experiences for Ferrari owners.

 Even though Ferrari is among the most recognized brands in the world, Boari said he is not taking for granted that younger generations have the same knowledge and passion as their parents.

-He spent his first year in the new post slashing 50% of the licensed products — mostly aimed at Formula 1 fans — that did not match Ferrari’s luxury cachet.
+He spent his first year in the new post slashing 50% of the licensed products — mostly aimed at Formula One fans — that did not match Ferrari’s luxury cachet.
 But Boari said the key is balancing exclusivity with a move to be more inclusive by reaching out to a generation that isn’t, for the moment, interested in Ferrari’s automotive range.

 “Someone is saying: ‘Aren’t you scared of becoming too approachable?’”
 Boari told The Associated Press.
 “I think the risk instead is if we don’t do this, we become irrelevant and not known.”

-Along with the collection, Ferrari unveiled a remodeled flagship store, where the first capsule collection is available from Monday, and the reopening of the historic Cavallino restaurant under the tutelage of Michelin three-star chef Massimo Bottura, both at the factory gates.
+Along with the collection, Ferrari unveiled a remodeled flagship store, where the first capsule collection is available beginning Monday, and the reopening of the historic Cavallino restaurant under the tutelage of Michelin three-star chef Massimo Bottura, both at the factory gates.
 New stores are also planned this year in Milan, Rome, Los Angeles and Miami.

 “Ferrari wants to champion Italian excellence and the best of our country’s creativity,’’ Ferrari chairman John Elkann, who attended the event, said in a statement.
-“Today’s fashion show in our factory and the openings of the Ferrari store and the Cavallino restaurant in Maranello, are signs of a strong and optimistic Italy, ready for growth and renewal.”
+“Today’s fashion show in our factory and the openings of the Ferrari store and the Cavallino restaurant in Maranello are signs of a strong and optimistic Italy, ready for growth and renewal.”